bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 }
 ```

-Let's repeat the installation process by running `npm install` ad copying the updated _"module.js"_ file to the deployment folder.
+Let's repeat the installation process by running `npm install` and copying the updated _"module.js"_ file to the deployment folder.
 We may now enter the web application again and see that the changes have taken effect.

 ![]({{ site.baseurl }}/images/screenshot_webplugin_settings_aetitle.png)